buddhist-uni/buddhist-uni.github.io/_courses/buddhism/conclusion.md

 I would like to give the final word to Atiśa Dīpaṃkara.
 " %}

-## Lecture

-This video is kinda "out there", but I think it serves well as a humorous capstone to the course:
-{% include inline-av-player.html content="buddhism-is-out-there-man_exurbia" %}

 ## Homework

 Your homework for this module is to take what you've learned and make the world a better place!
 Wherever and however you can 😊